Nasif4567/Brain-zone-e-Learning-StudentBackend/README.md

-Backend API for LMS (Brain zone Student System) Description
+Backend API for Brain zone el e-learning Student System) Description
 This has been created using express.js and mysql.
 It is a backend API for a E-Learning Platform.